Hollowdaok/PR-3/README.md

 # PR-3
-This is a Telegram bot built using Python and the pyTelegramBotAPI library.
-The bot allows users to browse products from a SQLite database, add them to a cart, and place orders.
+This bot was developed using Python and pyTelegramBotAPI to help users browse products, add them to a cart, and place orders via Telegram.

-Features

-Start with /start or /help command to get category selection.

-Inline buttons for product categories: Cheese, Sausage, Candies.
+##Features:
+Category selection via buttons or commands (/cheese, /sausage, /candies).

-Display available products in a selected category.
+Display available products with images and prices.

-Add products to the cart with quantity tracking.
+Add items to the cart with quantity tracking.

-View the cart with /cart.
+View and manage the cart (/cart).

-Clear the cart or place an order.

-Direct access to categories using /cheese, /sausage, or /candies.

-Requirements

-Ensure you have the following installed:

-Python 3.x

-pyTelegramBotAPI library

-SQLite3 for database management

-Install dependencies:
+Place an order or clear the cart.

+##Setup:
+-Install pyTelegramBotAPI:
 pip install pyTelegramBotAPI

-Setup

-Create a Telegram bot using BotFather and get the bot token.

-Update the bot = telebot.TeleBot('YOUR_BOT_TOKEN') line in the script with your bot token.

-Ensure you have an SQLite database products.db with a table products containing columns: id, name, weight, price, image_url, category.
+Set up an SQLite database (products.db) with a products table.

-Running the Bot

-Execute the script:
+-Run the bot:
 python main.py

-The bot will start polling for messages.

-Database Structure

-The products.db SQLite database should have the following schema:

-CREATE TABLE products (
-    id INTEGER PRIMARY KEY AUTOINCREMENT,
-    name TEXT NOT NULL,
-    weight TEXT,
-    price REAL,
-    image_url TEXT,
-    category TEXT NOT NULL
-);

-Ensure that each product entry has a corresponding category (cheese, sausage, candies).

-Usage

-Start the bot: /start

-Select a category via buttons.

-Browse products and add them to the cart.

-View cart: /cart

-Clear cart or place an order using inline buttons.